IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/README.md

 ## Configs

 - `recommended` - Enables just the recommended rules.
 - `all` - Enables all the rules.
-You probably wouldn't ever want to use this config.
+This is just for testing; you would probably never want to use this config.

 <br>